sudheerj/javascript-interview-questions/README.md

 171. ### How do you convert date to another timezone in javascript

-     You can use toLocaleString() method to convert date in one timezone to another.
+     You can use the toLocaleString() method to convert dates in one timezone to another.
 For example, let's convert current date to British English timezone as below,

      ```javascript
      console.log(event.toLocaleString('en-GB', { timeZone: 'UTC' })); //29/06/2019, 09:56:00